General solution of the time evolution of two interacting harmonic oscillators: Extension to higher order interactions

 Therefore, the diagonal ``free'' Hamiltonian $\hat{H}_0$ is given by $\hat{H}_0=\frac{\hbar}{2}\hat{\mathbb{X}}^\dag\tilde{\boldsymbol{\kappa}}\hat{\mathbb{X}}=\hbar\sqrt{(\omega^2+g^2})(\hat{a}^\dag\hat{a}-\hat{b}^\dag\hat{b})$.
 Now we proceed to include bi-quadratic interactions

 The total Hamiltonian $\hat{H}$ that includes both quadratic $\hat{H}_{\textrm{bs}}$ and biquadratic $\hat{H}_2$ terms is given by $\hat{H}=\hat{H}_{bs}+\hat{H}_2$.
-Analytical solutions to the dynamics of the full Hamiltonian are found by writing the bi-quadratic Hamiltonian \eqref{operator:BEC2:Hamiltonian} as
+Analytical solutions to the dynamics of such full Hamiltonian are found by writing the bi-quadratic Hamiltonian \eqref{operator:BEC2:Hamiltonian} as

 and solving for the $C$-coefficients in term of the Bogoliubov coefficients.
 This yields $C_{aaaa}=C_{bbbb}=\Lambda_2\,\alpha_{11}\alpha_{22}=\Lambda_2\,\cos^2\theta$, $C_{abab}=-\Lambda_2\,(\alpha_{11}\alpha_{22}+\alpha_{12}\alpha_{21})=-2\,\Lambda_2\,\cos(2\,\theta)$, $C_{aabb}=C_{bbaa}=-\Lambda_2\alpha_{12}\alpha_{21}=\Lambda_2\sin^2\theta$ and $C_{abaa}=-C_{abbb}=C_{aaab}=-C_{bbab}=\Lambda_2(\alpha_{11}\alpha_{12}-\alpha_{22}\alpha_{21})=\Lambda_2\sin(2\,\theta)$, see \cite{Fuentes:Barberis-Blostein:2007, Barberis-Blostein-Fuentes-Schuller:2008,Sabin:Barberis-Blostein:Fuentes:2014}.
 Here $\Lambda_2$ is a free parameter corresponding to the two-body interaction strength.
 The term $\hat{H}_\textrm{cte}:=\hbar\,\Lambda_2\,(\hat{a}^\dag\,\hat{a}+\hat{b}^\dag\,\hat{b})$ commutes with the full Hamiltonian and can be ignored since it just adds a global phase to the time evolution of the state.